 Leadership Matrix Survey

-Objective: Determine a person's leadership style.
-This is accomplished by measuring the degree that a person likes working with tasks and people.
+Objective: Determine your leadership style by measuring the degree that you like working with tasks and people.

-- Have the learners complete the 18 items in the Questionnaire section.
-They should answer each question as honestly as possible to obtain the best results.
+Have the learners complete the 18 items in the Questionnaire section.
+There are no right or wrong questions, thus they should answer each question as honestly as possible to obtain the best results.

 Below is a list of statements about leadership behavior.
 Read each one carefully, then, using the following scale, decide the extent to which it actually applies to you.
 For best results, answer as truthfully as possible.